Quinn Early: Early life and college

 Early played high school football at Great Neck South High School in Great Neck, New York.
 He was an All-New York Team selection in track & field, as well as an All-County Team member in both football and basketball.

 As a four-year letterwinner for the Iowa Hawkeyes, Early was named First Team All-Big Ten in 1987 as a wide receiver.
 He finished the 1987 season as the Big Ten leader in receptions, and finished second in receiving yards (978) and touchdowns (10).
 As a senior, he was named Third Team All-American.

 Early helped the Hawkeyes win the 1985 Big Ten title, but their 45–28 loss to UCLA in the Rose Bowl marked the only bowl game loss during his college tenure.
-Early played a significant role in Iowa's victories at the 1986 and 1987 Holiday Bowls, as well as the 1984 Freedom Bowl.
+Early played for Iowa in the 1986 and 1987 Holiday Bowls and the 1984 Freedom Bowl.
 Both Holiday bowl victories in back-to-back seasons came by a single point: